I just read a recent Time Magazine article in which the National Center for Lesbian Rights just unveiled its latest public indoctrination effort.

 For instance, take Kendell’s second assertion in the above quote ― “…efforts to change [sexual orientation] are damaging.”
 This statement shows utter contempt for real analysis.
 For starters, there is no definition of the phrase “efforts to change.”
 In any legitimate epistemological enterprise, we have to have an operational definition (an agreed-upon set of terms) to be able to have a productive discussion.
 Of course, the gay agenda isn’t about having productive discussions.
 It is about silencing dissent and encouraging joy-joy feelings toward homosexuals and transgendered people.
 Facts don’t come into it.

 “Efforts to change” sexual orientation, then, could include a great range of things, all the way from directed flirting by a member of the opposite sex to shooting the gay person in the head.
 Of course, we are meant to believe that “efforts to change” refers to gay conversion therapy.
-But since Kendell wasn’t specific, she can state all day long that those efforts are damaging without running the slightest risk of being exposed as a charlatan.
+But there is no empirical evidence that conversion therapy has ever caused the slightest harm to anyone.
+And since Kendell wasn’t specific about what she meant by “efforts to change,” she can state all day long that those efforts are damaging without running the slightest risk of being exposed as a charlatan.
 Yes, Kate, I agree with you.
 Shooting gay people is indeed harmful.
 It’s a crying shame that kind of thing goes on.

-Kendell’s proof that gay conversion therapy is harmful turns out to be a heart-rending story about a gay man, Sam Brinton, who was ruined by being told that God disapproves of homosexuality.
-He also endured “physical abuse” from his father (the abuse was unspecified, so it’s safe to assume Brinton was spanked for homosexual behavior).
+Kendell’s “proof” that gay conversion therapy is harmful turns out to be a heart-rending story about a gay man, Sam Brinton, who was “ruined” by being told God disapproves of homosexuality.
+Brinton also endured “physical abuse” from his father.
+The abuse was unspecified, so it’s safe to assume Brinton was spanked for homosexual behavior.
+But of course, we aren’t given specifics we might easily refute, so Kendell leaves the door open for all kinds of morbid speculation.
+Kate, my heart breaks to think of Brinton’s father burning his fingertips with lighted matches just for playing with dolls.
+This barbarism has to stop.

-Everyone who has ever studied philosophy, epistemology, science or logic knows that anecdotal evidence proves nothing.
+Even if we could infer the worst from these dramatic insinuations, everyone who has ever studied philosophy, epistemology, science or logic knows that anecdotal evidence proves nothing.
 But the entire gay agenda is built on such ad-hominem arguments.
 The movement to hoist gay marriage forcibly into the mainstream defies reason, righteousness and rule of law.
 Just ask Judge Michael McShane of Oregon’s Federal District Court, an openly-gay jurist whose ascension to the federal bench proved to be prodigiously convenient for the purpose of overturning Oregon’s ban on same-sex marriage in May of this year.
-Judicial ethics call for judges to recuse themselves when they end up in such cozy situations, but homosexual activists in today’s pro-gay milieu are far too starry-eyed to be hindered by such considerations.
+Judicial ethics call for judges to recuse themselves when they end up in such cozy situations.
+His presiding over the case was a clear conflict of interest.
+But homosexual activists in today’s pro-gay milieu are far too starry-eyed to be hindered by such considerations, especially when they know they won’t be held accountable.

 Accordingly, almost in lock-step with “Born Perfect,” sympathetic advocates and lawmakers are working to ban licensed counselors from trying to change a minor’s sexual orientation through therapy of any kind.
 New Jersey Governor Chris Christie signed such a ban into law in 2013, prompting many parents to fight back.
 One can’t exactly blame them.
-I ask the reader with young, impressionable children: would you want strangers taking over your child’s upbringing?
+Most parents with young, impressionable children object to strangers usurping their parental authority.

 Contrary to the rhetoric of LGBT activists, many gays do not accept the assumptions of its political platform — that people are “born gay,” cannot change and are not harmed by homosexual behavior.
 A growing number of gays actually want to find a way out, which has led to prominent efforts to make gay conversion therapy more widely available.
 This is what NCLR is opposing.
 Exactly what is it that these activists are afraid of?
 That some homosexuals might actually break free from homosexuality and then talk about how much better their lives are?

 Twenty years ago, the mainstay of the gay activist message was that LGBT people have the right to choose the way they live.
 But now that everyone is happy enough to leave them alone, freedom to choose disappears from view.
 In a stunning piece of hypocrisy, one proponent of criminalizing GCT said, “A truly tolerant nation is one that respects the rights of all Americans.”
 Unless, of course, that American is gay and wants to change.
-Apparently for activists, the self-determination of some of their comrades in the gay community is less important that suppressing everything that suggests homosexuality may not be perfectly healthy and wholesome.
-The agenda has so penetrated the hearts and minds of mainstream America that it has even overpowered parental rights.
+What LGBT activists mean by self-determination, then, is “gay determination.”
+The freedom of their comrades in the gay community must be suppressed if their choices suggest homosexuality isn’t perfectly healthy and wholesome.

 The United States is not a theocracy.
 Those of alternative sexual orientation have the legal right to pursue the partners and the lifestyle of their choice.
 They have the right to challenge real oppression in society.
 However, they do not have the right to aggressively limit options for homosexuals who want to break free from their predilection.
 Homosexual judges do not have the right to ignore judicial ethics.
 Gay activists do not have the right to dictate how parents may raise their children.